xiexh20/HDM/README.md

 Once downloaded, modify `behave_dir` and `procigen_dir` in `configs/structured.py` to your local path.

 #### Pre-process data
-We provide a split file including all images from ProciGen and test images from BEHAVE, [download here](https://edmond.mpg.de/file.xhtml?fileId=247856&version=2.1).
+We provide a split file including all image names from ProciGen and test image names from BEHAVE, [download here](https://edmond.mpg.de/file.xhtml?fileId=247856&version=2.1).

 To train stage 1 segmentation model, you will need to precompute the occupancy of human and object.
 We provide processed data for ProciGen [here](https://edmond.mpg.de/file.xhtml?fileId=247856&version=2.1).
 Download and unzip the file.
 Then you can run `python scripts/process_occ.py -o <unzipped occ files> -p <ProciGen path>` to process the downloaded occupancy file.